rmhcovid/screentool/README.md

 The assessment outcomes are:

-- Requires Covid-19 testing (with priorty alerts for health workers)
+- Requires Covid-19 testing (with priority alerts for health workers)
 - Should self quarantine, with calculation of period and advice
 - Does not currently require testing